SAP/fsm-shell/README.md

   - #### VIEW STATE : an all instance synced data object

-	You might need to share between your application and plugins a general context to provide coherent UI.
-ShellSdk let you share any `{ key: value }` object through the ViewState entity.
-You can define a key from any application or any plugin using the `setViewState` method.
+	You might need to share between your application and plugins a general context to provide consistent UI.
+ShellSdk let applications share any `{ key: value }` object through the ViewState entity.
+You can update the using the `setViewState(key, value)` method.
 ViewState is not persistent and will be deleted when user navigate outside of the application.
+ViewState is not allowed to use in a plugin for security reason, and will throw generic error object.

 	``` typescript
 	this.sdk.setViewState('TECHNICIAN', id);